 CTO, VP Engineering, Head of Engineering

 CTO Coach & Mentor.
-For the CTO who owes a board answer by Friday and does not have one yet.
+For the CTO who owes a board answer on Friday and doesn't have one yet.

 Board wants a number.
 Team wants breathing room.
 Your VPE is drowning.
 Two of your directors are interviewing at competitors.
 And the board deck is due Friday.